-Last year the group completed Iron Rock Pass, which went on to win an award at the Expo.
-The layout was stored and a new project started.
-This year’s project is a diorama spread over two modules, capable of matching with our existing fiddle yard to give the group flexibility of operations, and potentially, exhibitions.
+The current project is a diorama spread over two modules, capable of matching with our existing fiddle yard to give the group flexibility of operations, and potentially, exhibitions.
 The emphasis with this project is the use of micro-controllers (Arduinos) to control lighting, points, and other scenery items.
-There will be a lit football stadium, an overhead roadway with operating cars, as well as the usual scenery modelling.
+A football stadium has been constructed (AFL, of course), an overhead roadway with operating cars (Magnorail), as well as the usual scenery items.
 The students chose the name “Techtopia” to reflect the technical aspects of the construction.

 The Aims of the Mentor Program

 When the program was initiated in 2011 the aims behind it were to:

 - Provide students in the program with the opportunity to relate well to older people with real-life experience.

 - Develop student teamwork and team achievement in a structured program.

 - Develop skills in the use of tools and techniques that they may not otherwise experience, using model railways as a means of achieving this.

 - Introduce students to applications of computing and electronic technologies and to build both experience and confidence in their use.

 - Encourage, in those students interested, an involvement in model railways as a life-long hobby and recreation.